platenspeler/LamPI-2.0/README.md

 4. The LamPI-receiver program, which implements the low-level Raspberry code for receiving and transmitting 433MHz messages from/to switches/dimmer/devices in your home The executable is found in the exe directory, the sources in receivers/receiver
-5. Other executables (for each brand of device there is one), in the exe dir.
+5. Other executables (for each brand of device there is one), in the ~/exe dir.
 6. The front-end GUI and the LAMPI-daemon program need a MySQL database.
 This needs to be setup according to www/backend_cfg.php file.
 However, the database itself may reside on any other computer on the network as long as permissions are OK